Anticipatory Evaluation of Language Models: Experiments

 \section{Experiments}

 \paragraph{Baselines} We compare against three families of baselines.
-First, we report the overall test-split mean across all metrics (\Cref{subsection:evaluation_results}) and the per-metric test-split means (\Cref{subsection:evaluation_results_per_metric}).
+We report the overall \textbf{test-split mean} across all metrics (\Cref{subsection:evaluation_results}).
 Because no training or validation set is available, the test-set average serves as a strong baseline for comparison.
-Second, we evaluate text-encoder–based regressors.
-We embed each description and train classical models—k-nearest neighbors \citep{guo2003knn} and XGBoost \citep{chen2016xgboost}—on these embeddings.
+Second, we evaluate \textbf{text-encoder–based regressors}.
+We embed each description and train classical models—\textbf{k-nearest neighbors}~\citep{guo2003knn} and \textbf{XGBoost} \citep{chen2016xgboost}—on these embeddings.
 With no dedicated training set, we use k-fold cross-validation \citep{fushiki2011estimation}: fit on k-1 folds, evaluate on the held-out fold, and average over folds.
-For embeddings, we use E5-Mistral-7B \citep{wang2023improving}, a leading open-source encoder.
+We set k = 10 and used \textbf{E5-Mistral-7B}~\citep{wang2023improving}, which is a strong dense embedding encoder baseline.
+Hyperparameters were tuned on a held-out validation split from the 2023–2024 version of \datasetname.

-\paragraph{LLMs} We evaluate both proprietary and open-source models in reasoning and non-reasoning settings to isolate the contribution of latent chain-of-thought style reasoning from raw generation quality.
-On the proprietary side we use GPT-5~\citep{openai2025gpt5} as a reasoning model.
-On the open-source side we include reasoning-enabled model Qwen3-32B~\citep{yang2025qwen3}, alongside non-reasoning models Qwen2.5-32B, Qwen2.5-72B~\citep{team2024qwen2}.
-Using matched prompts and decoding settings across these pairs lets us attribute gains specifically to reasoning capabilities.
-We prompt the model to output its final estimate in \texttt{boxed\{\}} with a brief rationale, then parse the boxed value during post-processing.
-Predictions are produced via greedy decoding with default generation settings.
+\paragraph{LLMs} We evaluate proprietary and open-source LLMs in both reasoning and non-reasoning modes to disentangle chain-of-thought effects from base generation quality.
+On the proprietary side, we use \textbf{GPT-5}~\citep{openai2025gpt5} in its reasoning configuration; on the open-source side, we include reasoning-enabled \textbf{Qwen3-32B}~\citep{yang2025qwen3} and non-reasoning \textbf{Qwen2.5-32B/72B}~\citep{team2024qwen2}.
+For reasoning-capable models, we also run a no-reasoning variant (GPT-5 with \texttt{minimal} reasoning; Qwen3 with \texttt{no-thinking}) to quantify the contribution of explicit reasoning.
+In all settings, the model produces a brief rationale and encloses its final estimate in \texttt{boxed\{\}}.
+GPT-5 uses default decoding hyperparameters, and Qwen3 uses the original authors’ recommended settings.

-\paragraph{Search Retrieval} All models share a single custom retriever over the arXiv API\footnote{\url{https://info.arxiv.org/help/api/index.html}} that returns canonical arXiv PDF links.
-To prevent leakage, we exclude each record’s source papers using identifier during retrieval.
-We initially tested GPT-5’s built-in web search—more token-efficient but corpus-uncontrolled—which frequently surfaced source papers; in an audit, $\sim\!70\%$ of evaluation dataset-source papers became identifiable, undermining realism.
-Consequently, despite higher processing cost, we rely on the custom retriever for GPT-5.
-We report results with retrieval on and off to assess gains from literature grounding beyond the model’s prior.
-Each query returns at most two documents, and the agent may issue up to four retrievals under ReAct-style iterative prompting \citep{yao2023react}, implemented via Qwen-Agent~\footnote{\url{https://github.com/QwenLM/Qwen-Agent}} and OpenAI Response API~\footnote{\url{https://platform.openai.com/docs/api-reference/responses}}.